 The Environmental Protection Agency, along with 50 computer companies, establish Energy Star guidelines that aim to decrease the amount of power a PC uses when they are idle.

-On September 27 1993 Time Magazine releases its magazine with the cover dedicated to video games with the title "Attack of the Video Games".
+On September 27, 1993, Time Magazine released its magazine with the cover dedicated to video games with the title "Attack of the Video Games."

-The first webcam connects to the Internet in November of 1993.
+The first webcam connected to the Internet in November 1993.

-The Lua programming language is created by a group of engineers at the Pontifical Catholic University of Rio De Janeiro, Brazil.
+The Lua programming language was created by a group of engineers at the Pontifical Catholic University of Rio De Janeiro, Brazil.

 New computer products and services introduced in 1993